 Madeira has some of the most beautiful hiking trails in the entire world.
 In this blog post I will give you all of the details and my personal tips on the best hikes in Madeira!

 Let’s start at the beginning!
 When planning your trip to Madeira you might be wondering what’s the best way to get around the island.
 For me the best and only way to explore Madeira is to do it by car.
-You can grab your rental car from Centauro and use my code ICHLRL15 to get a 15% discount.
+You can grab your rental car from SunnyCars for the best experience.
+The biggest tip I can give you is to choose an automatic cause the roads on Madeira can be very steep!

 If you’re still trying to figure out where to stay in Madeira I would suggest you find a hotel in Funchal.
 I stayed at Sé Boutique Hotel and absolutely loved my stay.
 For more information on why you should choose Funchal as a base for your road trip and hiking adventure click here.